 Last update - May 16th 2014

-The list below gives the total Potassium content in the 14 items from the general description 'cherries' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Potassium.There are 14 items ranging from Cherries, sweet, raw through to Cherries, sour, red, canned, extra heavy syrup pack, solids and liquids and are ranked by the content or amount per 100g.
+The list below gives the total Potassium content in the 14 items from the general description 'cherries'.These 14 types of cherries range from Cherries, sweet, raw through to Cherries, sour, red, canned, extra heavy syrup pack, solids and liquids and are ranked by the content or amount per 100g.

 Using the list below for the 14 different cherries nutrition entries in our database, the highest amount of Potassium is found in Cherries, sweet, raw which contains 222 mg of Potassium per 100g.
 The lowest amount of Potassium is in Cherries, sour, red, canned, extra heavy syrup pack, solids and liquids which in 100g contains 91 mg of Potassium.